miketvo/imdupes/README.md

 Quickly detects and removes identical images.
 Has two modes:
         - 'scan' scans and console prints detected identical image paths/filenames
-        - 'clean' scans and removes detected identical images, keeping only the first copy See "imdupes scan --help" and "imdupes clean --help" for more information
+        - 'clean' scans and removes detected identical images (keeping only the first copy by default) See "imdupes scan --help" and "imdupes clean --help" for more information

 options: